JStateson/MSboinc/README.md

-**WARNING - USE THIS PROGRAM AT YOUR OWN RISK - The executable is NOT in this project, you must built it and if you** **find an executable on the internet that seems be be from here, DO NOT USE IT and do not ask me for help with it** The sources here are based on 7.16.3 with changes to implement the following features
+**WARNING: USE THIS PROGRAM AT YOUR OWN RISK,  The executable is NOT in this project, you must built it and if you** **find an executable on the internet that seems be be from here, DO NOT USE IT and do not ask me for help with it** The sources here are based on 7.16.3 with changes to implement the following features
 ```